Russian military bands: Musical training

 Musicians from the bands of the Moscow area garrison either receive their training from the Moscow Military Music College or the Moscow Conservatory.

 After the 1917 October Revolution, the educational institutions of military bandmasters at conservatories in Petrograd and Moscow, as well as at the Warsaw Music Institute, were closed.
 In connection with the changing socio-political conditions and new ideological guidelines, a new system of musical education in the military was created.

 One of the first steps of the new Soviet government was the 1921 opening of classes at the Tashkent and Petrograd Military Music Schools.
 A year later, the Tashkent Military Music School was transferred to Petrograd and merged into the Petrograd Military Music School before being disbanded a year later.
 The remaining 30 students were transferred to the 8th Petrograd Infantry School.
 Due to the transfer of the school to Kyiv, music conservatories became involved in the development of military music.
 In 1932, a bandmaster class was organized at the Frunze Military Academy with a three-year term of study was established.
 By the mid-thirties, with the increase in the number of the Red Army, a large number of new military educational institutions, including military faculties at civilian educational institutions, had been created for the training and preparation of senior musical personnel.
 Among these faculties, the Military Department of the Moscow Conservatory on the basis of order No. 183 on 28 November 1935 was created.
 More institutions would be established in the 40s and 50s and advanced through the 60s and 70s.

 In October 1964, the first group of foreign students from the Mongolian People's Republic became enrolled in military musical institutions.
-In subsequent years, the number of students that came was expanded, with some coming form Bulgaria, the German Democratic Republic, Afghanistan, Burkina Faso, Yemen, Ethiopia and Vietnam.
+In subsequent years, the number of students that came was expanded, with some coming from Bulgaria, the German Democratic Republic, Afghanistan, Burkina Faso, Yemen, Ethiopia and Vietnam.
 Since 1994, a special department had been operating at the Military Conducting Department, students of which come from countries of the Commonwealth of Independent States, with many graduates organizing military bands in their newly created home countries.